-Organizational change is the movement of an organization from one state of affairs to another.
 Organizational change can take many forms.
 It may involve a change in a company's structure, strategy, policies, procedures, technology, or culture.
-The change may be planned years in advance or may be forced upon an organization because of a shift in the environment.
-Organizational change can be radical and alter the way an organization operates, or it may be incremental and slowly change the way things are done.
-In any case, regardless of the type, change involves letting go of the old ways in which work is done and adjusting to the new ways.
+The change may be planned years in advance or may be forced on an organization because of a shift in the environment.
+Organizational change can be radical and swiftly alter the way an organization operates, or it may be incremental and slow.
+In any case, regardless of the type, change involves letting go of the old ways in which work is done and adjusting to new ways.
 Therefore, fundamentally, it is a process that involves effective people management.